Draggie306/EditingCheatSheets/A Level/Geography - Disease Dilemmas.md

 ## Case study: Malaria in Ethiopia

-Malaria is the world's most deadly disease, estimated to have killed half of all humans that have ever lived
+Malaria, one of the world's most deadly diseases, is estimated to have killed around 5% of all humans who have ever lived [[1](https://www.realclearscience.com/blog/2019/10/03/has_malaria_really_killed_half_of_everyone_who_ever_lived.html)].
+It is a communicable, infectious but non-contagious disease.

+200 million cases of malaria were reported in

 ## 4. How far can diseases be predicted and mitigated against?